NCEAS/vegbank2/helm/README.md

 $ kubectl -n dev-vegbank describe pod vegbankapi-bb94bf498-6fpw4 ...

-# You can get the logs of the initContainer like such, replacing the argument after the '-c' flag with the initContainer you want to check
+# You can get the logs of the initContainer like below, replace the argument after the '-c' flag with the initContainer you want to check
 $ kubectl -n dev-vegbank logs vegbankapi-bb94bf498-6fpw4 -c vegbankapi-reconcile-postgres --timestamps
 2025-09-25T10:10:11.129037693-07:00 vegbankdb-cnpg-rw:5432 - accepting connections
 2025-09-25T10:10:11.129130874-07:00 CNPG is acception connections.